BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 PD's unforgeable identity.
 There is no payload associated with a notification.

+**Note**

-**NOTE: Details of the notification protocol are not presently defined by the seL4 Core Platform.**
+> Details of the notification protocol are not presently defined
+> by the seL4 Core Platform.

 Depending on the assignment of priorities and cores to PDs, a PD's notification may be signalled multiple times (bu different clients)